-If an employee is suspected to be infected, s/he must be isolated in home quarantine, and stays isolated until s/he has received a negative COVID-19 test result.
+In the event an employee is suspected to be infected, s/he must be isolated in home quarantine, and stays isolated until s/he receives a negative COVID-19 test result.
+If an employee has any symptoms of COVID-19, the employer may send him or her for a medical examination.
+If the employee is admitted to work based on these medical examination results, the employer has no right to interfere with the employee's performance of his or her employment duties.